 If you are able to resell the house for a substantial profit, it might be in your best interest to do so.
 While you could be collecting rent each month, slowly profiting over time, there aren’t any guarantees you will be able to retain high-quality tenants for the long-term.
 You may run into vacancy issues, the rent prices in your area may fall, and the overall value may drop before you decide to resell down the road.
 If you have the opportunity to resell the property at a significant profit, it is something you will definitely want to consider.

 Maintenance Costs Are Rising

 As the house gets older, it will likely cost more to maintain it.
 As you see your profits diminish and your repair bills grow, you need to ask yourself if this pattern will continue.
 Having to fix one thing after another can be extremely costly and frustrating.
 Not only can the maintenance get expensive, but the time and stress caused can be overwhelming for Atlanta investment property owners.
 Your investment should be a sense of pride and generate income for you and your family.
 Property in any other state may be more trouble than its worth and a great candidate for a resell.

-Do you own an investment property in the Metro Atlanta area that you wish to sell?
+Do you own an investment property in the Atlanta area that you wish to sell?
 Let’s work together to run the numbers!
 Find out if you should keep the property, sell it directly, or hire an agent to help you!
 You have options when selling your Atlanta investment property, and we are here to help!